-Section 1: To be eligible to participate in athletic contests or activities during the year, the student shall be enrolled full time at a member school or be a member of the parish/church, enrolled in and regularly attend a religion education program sponsored by the member institution prior to the start of each school year.
-In the case of home school students who wish to participate, those will be handled on a case by case basis.
+Section 1: To be eligible to participate in athletic contests or activities during the year, the student shall:

+- a) be enrolled full time at a member school, or - b) be a member of the parish/church and be enrolled in, and regularly attend, a religion education program sponsored by the member institution prior to the start of each school year.

+Home school students who wish to participate will be handled on a case-by-case basis.
 Parent should contact member institution and athletic director/principal from member institution should contact league office to begin an appeal/hardship process.